Such, Such Were the Joys: Background

-In 1916 Orwell came second in the Harrow History Prize, had another poem published in the Henley and South Oxfordshire Standard, and with Connolly had his work praised by the external examiner Sir Charles Grant Robertson.
-In 1916 Orwell won a scholarship to Wellington College, a school with a military background appropriate for colonial service.
-Mr Wilkes also believed Orwell could win an Eton scholarship and would benefit from Eton College life and so he sat the Eton exam as well.
-Orwell headed the school prize list in 1916 with Classics, while Cyril Connolly won the English prize, Cecil Beaton won the drawing prize, Walter Christie won the history prize and Rupert Lonsdale won the scripture prize.
-Henry Longhurst, Lord Pollington and Lord Malden were among the winners of other class prizes.
-Other activities in which Orwell was involved included narrowly missing winning the diving competition, playing the part of Mr Jingle in the school play, and being commended as a useful member of the 1st XI cricket team.
-Although he had won an Eton scholarship, this was subject to a place becoming available.
-Instead of going to Wellington he stayed at St Cyprian's for an additional term in the hope that a place at Eton would materialise.
-As this had not happened by the end of term, he went on to Wellington in January.
+In 1916, Orwell came second in the Harrow History Prize, had another poem published in the Henley and South Oxfordshire Standard, and with Connolly had his work praised by the external examiner Sir Charles Grant Robertson.
+In 1916, Orwell won a scholarship to Wellington College, a school with a military background appropriate for colonial service.
+Mr Wilkes also believed Orwell could win an Eton scholarship and would benefit from Eton College life, and so he sat the Eton exam as well.
+Orwell headed the school prize list in 1916 with classics, while Cyril Connolly won the English prize, Cecil Beaton won the drawing prize, Walter Christie won the history prize, and Rupert Lonsdale won the scripture prize.
+Henry Longhurst, Lord Pollington, and Lord Malden were among the winners of other class prizes.
+Other activities in which Orwell was involved were narrowly missing winning the diving competition, playing the part of Mr Jingle in the school play, and being commended as a useful member of the 1st XI cricket team.
+Although he had won an Eton scholarship, it was subject to a place becoming available.
+Instead of going to Wellington, he stayed at St Cyprian's for an additional term in the hope that a place at Eton would materialise.
+Because that had not happened by the end of term, he went on to Wellington in January.
 However, after he had been there for nine weeks, an Eton place became available, which Orwell took.